Greenbrook TMS Inc. (GBNH) Shares Up Despite Recent Market Volatility

-Greenbrook TMS Inc. (NASDAQ: GBNH)’s stock price has increased by 106.00 compared to its previous closing price of 0.50.
-Despite this, the company has experienced a 66.02% gain in its stock price over the last five trading sessions.
+Greenbrook TMS Inc. (NASDAQ: GBNH)’s stock price has increased by 3.54 compared to its previous closing price of 1.13.
+Nevertheless, the company has seen a gain of 105.26% in its stock price over the last five trading days.

 Is It Worth Investing in Greenbrook TMS Inc. (NASDAQ: GBNH) Right Now?